 The emergency preparedness plan shall be accessible in each district building, be reviewed at least annually, and be modified as necessary.
-A copy of the plan shall be made accessible to the county Emergency Management Agency, each local police department and each local fire department that have jurisdiction over school property.
-The district shall obtain assurances from each appropriate agency that the emergency preparedness plan will be safeguarded and maintained confidentially.[2][3][13]
+A copy of the plan shall be made accessible to the county Emergency Management Agency, each law enforcement agency and each local fire department that have jurisdiction over school property.
+The district shall obtain assurances from each appropriate agency that the emergency preparedness plan will be safeguarded and maintained confidentially.
+[2][3][9]